-Marilyn is the current Chairperson of the Trust, a position she has held since she co-founded the charity with Sharan Patel in February 2008.
+Marilyn co-founded the Trust with Sharan Patel in February 2008 and, as Chairperson from its inception until January 2020, she grew and led the Trust through many great successes and achievements.
 She received her undergraduate degree from London University and then trained as town planner at Aston University.
 Now retired after many years working in local government, she originally visited Darjeeling in 2007 as a volunteer teacher at a municipal primary school.
 She has returned to Darjeeling many times since that first visit.
 In her spare time she enjoys photography, walking, cycling and travel.

 Major Pasang Wangdi, Trustee

 Major Wangdi grew up in Darjeeling, and attended St. Joseph’s College.
 When he was twenty one years old, he joined the Indian Army as a Commissioned Officer and retired after twenty years of active service in 1994.
-He fulfils countless tasks on behalf of the Trust, including acting as our representative on the Management Board of the Kripasaran Buddhist Mission and driving the orphanage redevelopment project forward.
+He fulfils countless tasks on behalf of the Trust, and his presence has been invaluable to our progress and evolution as a charity.

 Hugh Heron, Trustee